 Do not seek to change what has come before.
 Seek to create that which has not.

 - a brand identify designer with experience of working with clients across the globe.

-"We are learning about fruits and vegetable.
+"We are learning about fruits and vegetables.
 How we keep our bodies healthy."

-"I learnt how to make puppets, how to sew, how to draw a mythical creature and the winding puppet and how to make my own mask."
+"I learnt how to make puppets, how to sew, how to draw a mythical creature and how to make my own mask."